multixscale/cvmfs-tutorial-hpc-best-practices/docs/eessi/support.md

 </a>
 </div>

-Thanks to the funding provided by the [MultiXscale EuroHPC Centre-of-Excellence](../index.md#multixscale), a dedicated support team is available to provide help on accessing or using EESSI.
+Thanks to the funding provided by the [MultiXscale EuroHPC JU Centre-of-Excellence](../index.md#multixscale), a dedicated support team is available to provide help on accessing or using EESSI.

 If you have any questions, or if you are experiencing problems, do not hesitate to reach out